Teaching the Reluctant Reader

 Just when I thought, “Oh this is going to take forever” it did not.
 My child reads for pleasure today.

-So, if you have a reluctant child that you are trying to teach how to read don’t forget get some flashcards.
+So, if you have a reluctant child that you are trying to teach how to read don’t forget to get some flashcards.

 Most importantly, read to your child every day.
 Don’t underestimate the beauty of them hearing the written word.